Maxwell Addo MBACP, MBPsS, BSc (Hons), MSc

-I am a fully qualified counsellor/ psychotherapist and a member of the British Association of Counsellors and Psychotherapy (MBACP) and British Psychological Society (MBPsS).
+I am a fully qualified integrative counsellor and a member of the British Association of Counsellors and Psychotherapy (MBACP) and British Psychological Society (MBPsS).

 My role as a therapist is to work alongside you to help find ways to understand and address the issues you may be facing.
 My approach is to build a safe, trusting and confidential environment that challenges and supports you but also encourages self-awareness, resilience and personal growth.